serebrov/.emacs/README.md

 # Solved problems

+- LSP setup
+  - "gt" in python source suggests to find tags table
+    - in my vim setup that triggers the "go to definition" action.
+  - this now works (at least for python)
+- The ">" in normal mode messes up indentation
+  - Solved with (evil-shift-round nil)
 - autocompletion behavior
   - When I type something in the regular buffer and the auto-complete pops up, Enter selects the top suggesion and inserts it.
 In the minibuffer, Enter